How to Start Working Out After Sclerotherapy

 You are the leading expert on your own body.
 While it’s great to be motivated to move, it’s even more important to listen to the signals your body sends you.
 If you experience any new or unusual pain, swelling, or redness in your legs during or after an activity, it’s a clear sign to stop and rest.
 It’s normal to feel some mild sensations as you heal, but sharp pain is a red flag.
 Pay close attention to how you feel and don’t try to “push through” discomfort.
 This intuitive approach will help you avoid setbacks and ensure your recovery stays on track.
 Trust your instincts; if something doesn’t feel right, it’s always best to scale back.

-Simple Habits to Support Healthy Circulation
+Simple Daily Habits for Healthy Circulation

 Keeping your blood flowing is essential for healing, and you don’t need an intense workout to do it.
 Gentle activity is your best friend right now.
 Simple, consistent movement like taking short walks throughout the day can work wonders for preventing blood clots and promoting recovery.
 If you have a desk job, make a point to get up and walk around for a few minutes every hour.
 You can also do simple ankle pumps or leg lifts while seated.
 When you’re relaxing at home, try elevating your legs above your heart for 15-20 minutes at a time.
 These small, easy habits add up, supporting healthy circulation and helping you achieve fantastic results.